What is radon?

 ÖNORM S 5280-2 "Radon - Technical precautionary measures for buildings" describes the required radon protection measures depending on the type of building (with or without basement, slope), the location of the building and the planned design of the building components in contact with the ground.

 In certain areas, further preventive radon protection measures may be useful.
 Especially in the case that a convection-tight design of the building components cannot be guaranteed.
-According to ÖNORM S 5280-2, one such radon protection measure can be the installation of a radon drainage system with passive air removal via the roof.
-The additional costs in new buildings for the perforated pipes required for this, which are laid under the foundation in the garvel bed, usually amount to less than € 1.000 for the material costs.
+According to ÖNORM S 5280-2, such a radon protection measure can be the installation of a radon drainage system with passive air removal via the roof.
+The additional costs in new buildings for the perforated pipes required for this, which are laid under the foundation in the ballast box (rolling), usually amount to less than € 1,000 for the material costs.
 In addition, there are costs for the execution by a construction company.
 These amount to about € 500,- to € 1.000,- for the additional work.
 After completion of the building, a control measurement is recommended.

 - Under certain conditions, the state of Upper Austria subsidizes radon precautionary measures in new buildings.
 You can find more information here.